Azure/batch-shipyard/docs/35-batch-shipyard-task-factory.md

 The `generate` function acceps two variadic parameters: `*args` and `**kwargs` which correspond to the configuration `input_args` and `input_kwargs`, respectively.
-If using `input_kwargs`, then the json dictionary specified must have only string-based keys.
+If using `input_kwargs`, then the dictionary specified must have only string-based keys.
 You can use any combination of `input_args` and `input_kwargs` or no input if not required.
 In this example, for each positional argument (i.e., `*args`), we are creating a range from `0` to that